JuliaManifolds/Manopt.jl/docs/src/tutorials/GeodesicRegression.md

 ## Unlabeled Data

-If we are not given time points $t_i$, then the optimization problem extends informally speaking, to also finding the “best fitting” (in the sense of smallest error).
+If we are not given time points $t_i$, then the optimization problem extends, informally speaking, to also finding the “best fitting” (in the sense of smallest error).
 To formalize, the objective function here reads